 - a) Institutionalize evidence-based and culturally-sensitive behavioural change interventions across sectors.
 Particular emphasis will be placed on programmes that reach inschool and out-of-school youth, women and girls, workers, residents of institutions, uniformed personnel, men who have sex with men, and sex workers and their clients.
 These programmes will be designed to empower individuals and families in reducing risk from HIV infection and increasing protective behaviours. - b) Implement a mix of clinical and medical approaches in conjunction with behaviour modification strategies.
 These biomedical interventions will include provision of sex and reproductive health services, male and female condoms, antiretroviral therapy for prevention of mother-to-child transmission, pre-exposure and post-exposure prophylaxis, treatment of sexually transmitted infections, and voluntary counselling and testing. - c) Introduce/strengthen critical political and social enablers that contribute to controlling the spread of HIV.
-The components of this intervention will be policy reform, reducing stigma and discrimination, and eliminating gender inequality and gender-based violence.
+The components of this intervention will be policy reform, reducing stigma and discrimination, and eliminating gender inequality and genderbased violence.

-Strategic Interventions Strategic Actions Outcomes a) Institutionalize evidence-based and culturally sensitive HIV information and Review and revise curricula of formal education system at primary, secondary and tertiary levels to strengthen HIV information and education taught routinely in at primary, secondary and tertiary levels of the
+Strategic Interventions Strategic Actions Outcomes a) Institutionalize Review and revise curricula of HIV information and evidence-based and formal education system at education taught routinely culturally sensitive primary, secondary and in at primary, secondary HIV information and tertiary levels to strengthen and tertiary levels of the